 Laguna Niguel, CA 92677

 Mrs. Armenta looks forward to working with your child on their academic journey, and having a successful school year.
-Armenta Learning Academy has an exciting summer program planned in which to fully take advantage of all Orange county has to offer this Summer.
-We also offer accelerated study, classes for credit, and remedial support.
-We provide Academic & Enrichment Programs, all learning needs including Special Needs and Gifted programs, Pre-K thru Adult, Onsite/Offsite, 7 days a week.
-Call for support in all subjects in your home or at the academy. .
+Armenta Learning Academy can help your child and personalize a plan for you and your family.
+We are here to support and strengthen the needs of autistic limited speech and language delayed learners in a private, personalized and professional setting.
+We offer school, tutoring and all educational services, including accelerated studies, classes for credit, and remedial support.
+We provide Academic & Enrichment Programs year-round for all learning needs including Special Needs and Gifted programs, Pre-K thru Adult, Onsite/Offsite, 7 days a week, part-time or full-time with flexible scheduling.
+Your child finally gets the attention and expertise they need and deserve to be successful in school and in life!
+Call for support in all subjects in your home or at the Academy.
+We guarantee success!